erenaktuerk/bert-text-classifier/README.md

 	4. Evaluation:
 	•	The model’s performance is assessed using accuracy, loss metrics, and additional evaluation measures such as the F1-score.
 	•	Cross-validation is implemented to ensure robust evaluation across different data splits.
+	•	Evaluation Before Model Training: Evaluation metrics are calculated during the training process.
+This allows real-time adjustments to hyperparameters, training strategies, or model architecture to ensure continuous optimization and avoid overfitting.
 	5. Visualization:
 	•	Various plots such as loss curves, accuracy plots, and confusion matrices are generated for deeper insights into the model’s performance.
 	6. TPU Support: